Skip to content

 To sequester something is to secure something for the future.
-The word ‘sequester’ derives from the Latin ‘sequestrare’ (“to hand over to a trustee”).
+‘Sequester’ derives from the Latin ‘sequestrare’ (“to hand over to a trustee”).
 Therefore, carbon sequestration is the securing or storing of carbon, especially in the form of carbon dioxide (the most common greenhouse gas), by preventing it from entering the earth’s atmosphere.
-It is sequestered by stabilising it in either solid or dissolved forms with the goal of reducing carbon dioxide’s warming effect on planet Earth.
+It is sequestered by stabilising it in solid or dissolved forms to reduce carbon dioxide’s warming effect on Earth.

 Types of carbon sequestration